Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: IAB

 \subsubsection{IAB-donor}

-The IAB-donor acts as the central control node in the IAB network, composed of an IAB-donor-CU and an IAB-donor-DU connected through a wired F1 interface.
-The IAB-donor-DU handles the lower protocol layers (PHY, MAC, and RLC), while the IAB-donor-CU oversees the upper protocol layers (PDCP and SDAP/RRC).\footnote{Abbreviations: Physical (PHY), medium access control (MAC), radio link control (RLC), packet data convergence protocol (PDCP), and service data adaptation protocol (SDAP) / radio resource control (RRC).} This division permits time-sensitive functions to be conducted by the IAB-donor-DU, which is closer to the served nodes, and the remaining functions by the IAB-donor-CU, which has superior processing capacity \cite{IAB-Overview22,IAB-chae}.
+In the IAB network, the IAB-donor acts as the central control node, consisting of a centralized unit (IAB-donor-CU) and a distributed unit (IAB-donor-DU).
+These units are connected through a \emph{wired} F1 interface.
+The IAB-donor-DU handles the lower protocol layers (PHY, MAC, and RLC), while the IAB-donor-CU oversees the upper protocol layers (PDCP and SDAP/RRC).\footnote{Abbreviations: Physical (PHY), Medium Access Control (MAC), Radio Link Control (RLC), Packet Data Convergence Protocol (PDCP), and Service Data Adaptation Protocol (SDAP) / Radio Resource Control (RRC).} This division permits time-sensitive functions to be conducted by the IAB-donor-DU, which is closer to the served nodes, and the remaining functions by the IAB-donor-CU, which has superior processing capacity \cite{IAB-Overview22,IAB-chae}.